AuroraMe vs NOAA Space Weather (2026) | Comparison

 - Solar Region Summary with sunspot classifications

-This is invaluable data — and AuroraMe uses all of it behind the scenes.
+That data is invaluable, and AuroraMe uses all of it behind the scenes.
 But for a traveler in Iceland wondering "should I drive out tonight?", interpreting these charts requires expertise that most people don't have and shouldn't need.

 AuroraMe translates this into: